 If the divorcing couple settles to sell the home, they can avoid a lot of stress by avoiding a larger legal battle.
 Yes, selling takes time and energy, but in the end, the couple can split the sales and move on.

 When a spouse decides to buy out the other party, that would mean sole ownership and higher liability risks.

 The spouse who wants to keep the home would need to talk to the lender so he can finance it through a single income.
 If the lender thinks that the person who’s buying the home cannot afford it because the payment will increase, the lender won’t approve the sole ownership.

 Further, if the other spouse stops paying for the mortgage, the other spouse is liable putting the property at risk of foreclosure if unable to make the full payment.

-When the house is put on sale after a divorce is filed, potential buyers would know how eager the couple is to sell the home.
-They may even give lower offers for the property.
-To avoid this, the family house in South Dakota should be sold prior to the divorce.
+When the house is put on sale in South Dakota after a divorce is filed, potential buyers would know how eager the couple is to sell the home.
+They would then give lower offers for the property.
+To avoid this, the family house should be sold prior to the divorce.

 - If both parties want to sell the home for market value, they should still live in the same home so potential buyers wouldn’t sense that separation is in the works.

 - If staying is not possible, don’t clear out all the things of the other spouse.

 - When someone comes forward with an offer, the two should get the deal done together, not just one spouse.

 Again, the couple’s goal should be to prevent the buyer from sensing how desperate they are to get rid of the home to avoid receiving a low offer.